Silence (video game): Reception

-Domestic

-International

 It received 75/100 as a score on Metacritic, out of 29 critics.

-GameSpot said it was a "quiet puzzler," and liked it.
-It got 7 out of 10 from GameSpot, which really praised the hand-painted backdrops and interactivity.
+GameSpot gave it a 7 out of 10, noting that it was a "quiet puzzler," and praised the hand-painted backdrops and interactivity.
 The review did criticize that there were not many challenging puzzles, and that some neat characters were removed from the game too quickly.
 Kotaku also thought it was pretty and had nice characters.
 It also thought the puzzles were more streamlined and intuitive than the one before.